Pros and cons of different robotics solutions for order fulfillment

 image credit: swisslog.com

-Cube storage consists of totes stacked on top of each other in a cube-like structure.
-Robots travel on top of the grid, retrieve totes from inside the cube and deliver them to external picking stations.
-After all the items for the order are picked, the robots return the totes back into the cube.
+Cube storage systems store totes in a dense, cube-like grid structure with robots traveling on top of the grid.
+The robots retrieve storage totes from inside the cube and deliver them to external picking ports.
+After the required items are picked, the totes are returned back into the cube.

 Pros: